Numerical simulation of conservation laws with moving grid nodes: Application to tsunami wave modelling: Linear scalar equation

 \subsection{Numerical results}

-In order to illustrate the performance of this algorithm we take a relatively serious test-case which consists in simulating the propagation of a discontinuous profile:
+In order to illustrate the performance of this algorithm we choose a notorious test case, which consists in simulating the propagation of a discontinuous profile:

 The monitor function employed in this computation is defined in \eqref{eq:def}.
 The numerical parameters used in this simulations are given in Table~\ref{tab:params1}.
-The simulation results at time $t = T_f$ is shown in Figure~\ref{fig:lshock}.
+The simulation results at time $t\ =\ T_{\,f}$ is shown in Figure~\ref{fig:lshock}.
 From the comparison of profiles obtained on fixed and moving meshes, one can see that the moving mesh reduces significantly the ``\emph{width}'' of the numerical shock wave profile.

-The second test-case is a smooth bell-shaped function advected by the dynamics of \eqref{eq:adv}.
+The second test case is a smooth bell-shaped function advected by the dynamics of \eqref{eq:adv}.
 This test is used to measure the ability of the scheme to preserve the extrema (in other words we assess the strength of the numerical diffusion on a given mesh).
 The exact solution is given by

 Thus, the initial condition is simply given by $u(x,0) = \ue^{-25(x - x_0)^2}$.
-Another particularity of the present test-case is that we use the monitor function specifically designed with emphasis on the fine resolution of the local extrema (those with high positive or high negative values):
+Another particularity of the present test case is that we use the monitor function specifically designed with emphasis on the fine resolution of the local extrema (those with high positive or high negative values):